Library Services for Distance Education/Dual Enrollment/Off-Campus Sites

 - All NACC students have a Canvas course entitled "Library Resources-All Students."
 This course shell contains information concerning the library's resources and services.
 There are tutorials concerning the use of the library's catalog, which is used to locate books, eBooks, and audiovisual materials.
 In addition, there are tutorials concerning the use of databases, which are used to locate magazine articles, newspaper articles, journal articles, and more.

-For library assistance, distance learners should contact Lori White at firstname.lastname@example.org or ext.
-2329.
-For general Canvas assistance, distance learners should contact Judith Lea at email@example.com or at ext.
-2309.
+For library assistance, distance learners should contact librarian Ms. Lori White at email@example.com or Dr. Julia Everett at firstname.lastname@example.org.
+For general Canvas assistance, distance learners should contact Judith Lea at email@example.com.